 1 Mix Your Paint With White To Increase Opacity

 I thought I’d start with one of the most used methods of making your acrylic paint opaque and that is to use white, specifically titanium white.
 While it’s tried and tested it is also open to a few issues.
-These are easily overcome with a bit of patience, practices, and knowhow.
+These are easily overcome with a bit of patience, practice, and know-how.

 Titanium white is opaque.
 It is the most opaque of the whites.
 This means you can use it to increase the color’s opaqueness.
 This is a popular method amongst artists.